 Online shopping is time-saving and fun.
 But, it’s not something you would consider a leisure-time activity.
 Today’s online buyers are well-informed and smart.
 They not only want to save time while shopping online but also want to make their buying experience worthwhile.

-If your customers can’t find what they want on your website without digging pages, they’ll move to your competitor’s website without even giving a second thought.
+If your customers can’t find what they want on your website without digging through pages, they’ll move to your competitor’s website without even giving it a second thought.

 It is essential to keep this factor in mind before you start creating an e-commerce store for your business.
 Luckily, several basic yet incredibly effective site design factors can help you build a store that showcases your products and offers the best user experience.

-One of the easiest ways to make an impression on your website visitors and help them covert is using the right fonts for your online store.
+One of the easiest ways to make an impression on your website visitors and help them convert is by using the right ecommerce fonts for your online store.
 Every font depicts a unique meaning and conveys a strong message to your prospects.

 This post will show you how the right e-commerce font strategy can help improve the user experience for your online store.

 Since online sellers cannot offer a tactile buying experience just like physical stores, they need to work hard to draw their customer’s attention.

 They strive to minimize friction at every buying stage to ensure their buyers get the best user experience.